 Sophisticated investors have total net personal assets exceeding RM3 million and have the requisite knowledge on investing.
 Angel investors have income of at least RM180,000 per year.
 Anyone else is a retail investor.

-Yes.
-Retail investors can invest a maximum of RM5,000 per issuer with a total amount of not more than RM50,000 within a 12-month period.
+Retail investors can invest a maximum of RM5,000 per company with a total amount of not more than RM50,000 within a 12-month period.
 Angel investors are limited to a maximum of RM500,000 within a 12-month period.
 Sophisticated investors can invest any amount.

 Yes, companies and other corporate bodies can become investors.

 Equity crowdfunding investments should be done with a long term view.
 It may be difficult to find buyers for your shares quickly.
-And you may have to find buyers yourself.
-We believe that eventually there will be a secondary market to trade these shares but until then be prepared to hang on to your investment for the long term.
+And you may have to find buyers yourself. pitchIN is working to establish a secondary market where investors can freely trade their shares (if approved by the Securities Commission) but until then, be prepared to hang on to your investment for the long term.

-All Issuers will prepare a Shareholders Agreement which will lay out how the company will be administered and managed as well as the rights of all investors.
+All companies will prepare a Shareholders Agreement which will lay out how the company will be administered and managed as well as the rights of all investors.
 One Shareholders Agreement may differ from another on some points but essentially the agreement will protect your right to receive periodic management reports, financial reports and vote on major items.
-Investors will have access to these agreements before they invest.
+Investors will have access to these agreements on the platform before they invest.

 Investors pay no fees when they make an investment. pitchIN charges Issuers a fee for successfully raising money through our platform.

-Simple.
-Simply log into pitchIN and register yourself using your full name and by providing us with your identity information.
+You can become an investor by registering yourself on the platform by using your full name as per your National Registration Identity Card (NRIC) or Passport and by providing us with your identity information.
 You may be required to provide more information such as your banking details when you actually make an investment.

 Equity Crowdfunding is risky.
 You are investing in early stage companies which may not do well and could even fail.
 You could lose part or all of your investment.
 You may not be able to sell your shares easily.